 Adding a private interface

-and then Instances
+Select Compute and then Instances from the menu.

-To add an interface, click on the arrow in the "Actions" column to access the possible actions on the instance.
-Select Attach Interface
+To add an interface, click on the arrow in the Actions column to access the possible actions on the instance.
+Select Attach Interface.

 Select your interface and confirm.